StackStorm/st2docs/docs/source/install/puppet.rst

 .. note::

-    Please keep in mind that the default StackStorm login credentials according to https://github.com/StackStorm/puppet-st2/blob/master/manifests/params.pp are: ``st2admin:Ch@ngeMe``.
-Don't forget to change them to a more secure settings.
+    The default |st2| login credentials according to https://github.com/StackStorm/puppet-st2/blob/master/manifests/params.pp are: ``st2admin:Ch@ngeMe``.
+Don't forget to change them.

 Classes
 -------

-``::st2::profile::fullinstall`` is the quick and easy way to get StackStorm up and running.
-The ``stackstorm-st2`` module provides numerous additional classes in order to configure StackStorm just the way you like it.
+``::st2::profile::fullinstall`` is the quick and easy way to get |st2| up and running.
+The ``stackstorm-st2`` module provides numerous additional classes in order to configure |st2| just the way you like it.
 Below is a list of classes available for configuration:

 - ``::st2`` - The main configuration point for the |st2| installation.
 - ``::st2::profile::client`` - Profile to install all client libraries for |st2|
-- ``::st2::profile::fullinstall`` - Full installation of StackStorm and dependencies
+- ``::st2::profile::fullinstall`` - Full installation of |st2| and dependencies
 - ``::st2::profile::mistral`` - Install of OpenStack Mistral
 - ``::st2::profile::mongodb`` - |st2| configured MongoDB installation
 - ``::st2::profile::nodejs`` - |st2| configured NodeJS installation